wso2/docs-is/en/identity-server/next/docs/deploy/security/configure-post-quantum-tls.md

 3. Restart WSO2 Identity Server.

-!!! note "Disable Post-Quantum TLS"
+!!! note "Disable post-quantum TLS"

-    If you need to disable the Post-Quantum TLS after enabling it:
+    If you need to disable the post-quantum TLS after enabling it:

-    1. Shut down the Identity Server instance if it's running.
+    1. Shut down the WSO2 Identity Server instance if it's running.
     2. In the `<IS_HOME>/repository/conf/deployment.toml` file, remove the previously added configurations.
     3. Restart WSO2 Identity Server.

     !!! tip
-        If you want to keep using TLS 1.3 while disabling post-quantum secure TLS, change the `<IS_HOME>/repository/conf/deployment.toml` into following configuration.
+        If you want to keep using TLS 1.3 while disabling post-quantum TLS, change the `<IS_HOME>/repository/conf/deployment.toml` into following configuration.

         ``` toml
         [transport.https.openssl]